spine-tools/spine-cluster/README.md

 ### `ETH Zurich Euler`

-This folder contains a `Julia` script for installing SpineOpt.jl and the associated packages at the latest verion on the Euler cluster at ETH Zurich.
-There is also a `bash` script to run the julia script but it is not necessary.
+This folder contains a `Julia` script for installing SpineOpt.jl and the associated packages at the latest version on the Euler cluster at ETH Zurich.
+There is also a corresponding `bash` script to run that Julia script despite not necessarily being needed.
 Scripts to run SpineOpt models will come soon ...